rackerlabs/support-how-to/content/cloud-files/cloud-files-curl-cookbook.md

 secret.
 If another user gets your token, that user might get full access to your cloud-based services.

-To authenticate you need to query the Cloud Identity API.
+To authenticate you need to query the Rackspace Identity API.
 Version 1.1 of the Identity API service is used in the following example.
 To query the service, you need your Rackspace Cloud account username and API key.
 Instructions for locating these credentials are documented in [View and Reset your API Key](/how-to/view-and-reset-your-api-key).